double-great/alt-text/README.md

 - <https://www.w3.org/WAI/tutorials/images/tips/#tips>

-### End in a period
+### End with punctuation

-Suggestion: `Alt text should end in a period`
+Suggestion: `Alt text should end with punctuation`

-End the alt text with a period.
+End the alt text with a period, exclamation point, or question mark.
 This will make screen readers pause a bit after the last word in the alt text, which creates a more pleasant reading experience for the user.

 - ✅ A child holding a photograph.
 - 🚫 A child holding a photograph